What to Do in Rome in 3 Days – Top Attractions and Things to See

 - Basilica of Maxentius and Constantine: the last Roman basilica built in 312 AD in the city of Rome – and at the same time the largest building in the Forum Romanum.

-You will continue sightseeing beside the ancient Forum, where you will find Palatine Hill.
+Next, continue your sightseeing alongside the ancient Forum, where you’ll find Palatine Hill.
 The attractive Palatine has been an inhabited hill since 1000 BC.
 It is probably the most famous of Rome’s seven hills and used to be the home of Roman aristocrats and emperors.

 The Palatine is also believed to be the site where Romulus and Remus lived in a cave (known as the Lupercal) and were found by the she-wolf – which has contributed to the fame of the hill.

-On this tranquil site, you can explore the ruins of ancient palaces.
-You can walk between the lush trees and feel far from central Rome!
-From the Palatine, you have the most breathtaking views over ancient Rome: the Colosseum, the Roman Forum and the Circus Maximus – they are all easily viewed from the hill.
+On this tranquil site, you can explore the ruins of ancient palaces and experience the history of Rome’s elite.
+You can stroll through the lush trees, feeling a world away from the hustle and bustle of central Rome.
+From the Palatine, you have the most breathtaking views over ancient Rome: the Colosseum, the Roman Forum and the Circus Maximus – all easily visible from the hill.

 Among other ruins, remains of the Flavian Palace and the Stadium of Domitian are still here, as well as the remarkable Hut of Romulus.
-Also, remnants of the House of Augustus and the House of Livia exist on the hillside.
+Remnants of the House of Augustus and the House of Livia can also be found on the hillside.

-When leaving Palatine Hill, you are now close to the Capitoline Museums, which you may choose to visit today.
-Alternatively, if you don’t want to be too overwhelmed by sculptures, statues and archaeology for now, you may also save this for another day – in case you have more than 3 days in Rome.
+As you leave Palatine Hill, you will be close to the Capitoline Museums, which you may choose to visit next.
+Alternatively, if you are not ready to be overwhelmed by sculptures, statues, and archaeology just yet, you can save the Capitoline Museums for another day — especially if you have more than 3 days in Rome.

-Now, after this morning’s load of Roman archaeology around the Palatine Hill and Roman Forum, you will be more than ready for a (late) lunch!
-You will find excellent restaurant options just north of the Roman Forum.
+After a morning filled with Roman archaeology around Palatine Hill and the Roman Forum, you’ll be more than ready for a (late) lunch!
+You will find excellent dining options just north of the Roman Forum.

-Continue to the Trajan’s Market, which dates back to 107 – 110 AD – and is believed to be the first covered shopping mall, not only in Rome but in the whole world.
-Here, you will be able to get some insight into the ancient everyday life of the Roman citizens.
+Continue to the Trajan’s Market, which dates back to 107 – 110 AD – and is believed to be the first covered shopping mall, not only in Rome but in the entire world.
+Here, you will gain insight into the everyday life of ancient Roman citizens.

 The Trajan’s Market was an ingeniously constructed gigantic complex, built by the architect Apollodorus of Damascus.
 It was connected with the adjacent Forum of Trajan and had far more than a hundred shops on multiple levels.

-To visit the Trajan’s Market, you will have to enter through the Museum of Imperial Forums.
+To visit the Trajan’s Market, you will need to enter through the Museum of Imperial Forums.

 The Trajan’s Column, located close to the Trajan’s Market, has a magnificent spiral frieze picturing the two battles Trajan had in Dacia (which is modern-day Romania).
 Emperor Trajan’s tomb is underneath the Trajan’s Column.

-Circus Maximus is next.
+Next, you will visit the Circus Maximus.
 This is the 600-metre racetrack, also known as Circo Massimo.
 Already, the Etruscans used the site for public entertainment, and Julius Caesar expanded it to the area it covers today, including seating tiers around the track.

 A canal was dug between the track and the seats to protect the spectators and for drainage purposes.
 Moreover, there were subterranean cells (‘cavea’) with the animals.
 Seating was subject to a hierarchy: front seats were only for the aristocracy, whereas the rest were for the common people, the plebs.